azurecitadel/azurecitadel.github.io/labs/kubernetes/part6.md

 ```
 kubectl delete pod -l app=mongodb
 ```
-After about 30 seconds, reload the Smlir UI and you'll see you've lost all the demo data you had loaded!
+After about 30 seconds, reload the Smilr UI and you'll see you've lost all the demo data you had loaded!

 ### Persisting data with StatefulSets and VolumeClaims